 Museums Advocacy Day is a unique opportunity to join with other museum professionals and supporters to make the case for museums.
-Learn more in the 2018 highlights below.
+Here are a few reasons to plan to attend:

 Museums Advocacy Day would not be possible without broad, field-wide support.
-See the 2018 partners.
+See the 2019 Supporters.

 Join the Conversation on Social Media

-Use #museumsadvocacy and #museumsadvocacy2018 to join the conversation on Facebook and Twitter.
+Use #museumsadvocacy and #museumsadvocacy2019 to join the conversation on Facebook and Twitter.